welcome to the blog

 January 30, 2024

 I’ve had OM System’s flagship camera, the OM-1 Mark II for 2 years.
-In this post I’ll share some of my best wildlife images that I’ve made with this camera, as well as my opinion on how the camera handles in the field for nature photography.
+In this post I’ll share some of my favourite nature images that I’ve made with this camera, as well as my opinion on how the camera handles in the field for nature photography.

 Besides the new name “OM System” and the “II” the body of the OM-1ii looks exactly the same as the original OM-1.
-The only differences I could make out were the slightly more rubbery feel of the body and dials, which gives a better grip on the camera and the dials feel very easy to rotate.
+There’s a slightly more rubbery feel of the body and dials, which gives a better grip on the camera and the dials feel very easy to rotate.
 A welcome bonus when I was in Dovre, Norway in -26 degrees celsius and wearing wool mittens, I could still easily rotate the dials.

 As with the OM-1 ,the Mark II holds really nicely in the hand and I find it a joy to use in the field.